310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 Usually, it is that nagging Wataru and Rei that make idle talk, so the two of us rarely ever speak one on one, like we are doing right now.

-But everytime you speak, you start spouting things about being a God, that you grant wishes, or what-have-you… Who do you think you are?
+But every time you speak, you start spouting things about being a God, that you grant wishes, or what-have-you… Who do you think you are?
 Do you think you’re a savior of some sort—that you have been dispatched by the high heavens to rescue all living things?
 {% endbubble %}

 {% bubble Kanata past %}